 Fire insurance, on the other hand, is mandatory in many cases, which explains why it’s also a lot more common.
 Here’s an overview of those scenarios.

-HDB flats: All HDB flat owners taking out an HDB loan are automatically signed up for HDB fire insurance, currently provided by Etiqa (HDB will switch provider to FWD from August 2019 onwards).
+HDB flats: All HDB flat owners taking out an HDB loan are automatically signed up for HDB fire insurance, currently provided by FWD (used to be provided by Etiqa before August 2019).
 You must continue with this fire insurance plan for as long as you have an outstanding HDB loan.
-The cost ranges from $1.50 to $7.50 for 5 years.
+The cost ranges from $1.62 to $8.10 for 5 years.

 If you are buying your HDB flat with the help of a bank loan, it likely that the bank lending you the money will require you to have a fire insurance policy naming them as the beneficiary.
 This type of policy is called a Mortgagee Interest Policy.
 That means that if anything happens to your property, the insurance payouts go to the bank.